June marks not just the middle of the year but also time to harvest important crops.

 First, early potatoes should be ready for lifting now!
 If flowers are showing and the leaves are starting to go yellow, that's a sure sign that there are big enough tubers underneath to lift.
 Take them straight to the kitchen, boil them with a spring of fresh mint and serve with lashings of butter!

 Maincrop and second early potatoes should never run short of moisture at this time of their development.
 The new tubers should be forming this month and will respond well to a thorough watering.
-They respond best if you water when the little tubers are the size of a hen's egg.
+They respond best if you water when the little tubers are the size of an egg.